camreyaro/IISSI-Segundo_Cuatrimestre/README.md

 This repository contains a template for a [Node JS](https://nodejs.org/en/) project with some development policy and tasks automation with [Grunt](http://gruntjs.com/).
-Also, this project contains some NPM modules that you have to use for managing: date,  logging, configuration, requests, yaml, json and promise.
+Also, this project contains some NPM modules that you have to use for managing: date,  logging, configuration, requests, yhind promise.
 Finally, it has [Travis CI](https://travis-ci.org/) integration too.

 ## Basic usage  hola